Fredholm notions in scale calculus and Hamiltonian Floer theory: Fredholm property for nonlinear maps

-Using the weak continuity properties of the partial differential in all but finitely many directions, we can extend the techniques of Remark~\ref{rmk:contract} to obtain a contraction germ normal form for sc-Fredholm operators, and thus prove that they are essentially HWZ-Fredholm operators.
+Using the weak continuity properties of the partial differential in all but finitely many directions, we can extend the techniques of Remark~\ref{rmk:contract} to obtain a contraction germ normal form for maps that are sc-Fredholm with respect to a splitting, and thus prove that they are essentially sc-Fredholm operators.
 Note here that in applications of the scale Fredholm theory, e.g.\ the implicit function theorem of polyfold theory, the contraction germ property is necessary only from some fixed scale onwards, so that Newton iteration can be performed on each sufficiently high scale to find a smooth solution set in the subset of ``smooth points'' of the polyfold.